 I love how our DIY lace crowns turned out; they are whimsical and sweet, with the darling detailing provided by the lace.
 Perfect lacy crowns fit for a princess!
 I hope you try making your own lace crown!

-Our princesses love their DIY glitter lace crowns and this darling Cinderella dress-up dress is a must have too!
+Our princesses love their DIY glitter lace crowns and this darling Cinderella dress-up gown is a must have too!
 I’ve already received requests for a few more colors, which is no problem because I have lots of lace and lots of Mod Podge!
 These beautiful homemade lace crowns are the perfect accessory for a princess dress-up outfit, halloween costume, and mermaid outfit; a very girly and affordable way to have fun!

 Easily make a DIY princess crown yourself.
 You can try out the various crown crafting methods I tried and figure out what works best for you!